-- in Korea, we compete with KakaoPage (a web-comics and web-novels platform run by Kakao Entertainment Corporation); Joara (a web-novel platform operated by Joara Inc.); and - in the U.S., we compete with Radish (also owned by Kakao Entertainment Corporation), Archive of Our Own, FanFiction and WebNovel.
+- in Korea, we compete with KakaoPage (a web-comic and web-novel platform run by Kakao Entertainment Corporation), and RIDI (a web-comic and web-novel platform operated by RIDI Corporation); and - · in the U.S., we compete with Radish (also owned by Kakao Entertainment Corporation), GoodNovel and Dreame.

 We believe we are able to successfully compete for users based on our large library of engaging content, unique content format, expansive range of genres, social and community features and personalization technology.
 We believe we are able to successfully compete for creators based on our highly attractive and engaged user base, monetization opportunities, creator enablement technology and community features.